-The Pine Point process plant is designed to treat up to 11,250 tpd Run of Mine material.
-The processing plant consists of a three-stage crushing circuit incorporated with an XRT based mineral sorting system that will reject 40% waste material on average.
+The proposed Pine Point process plant or concentrator is designed to treat up to 11,250 tpd Run of Mine material.
+The processing plant consists of a three-stage crushing circuit incorporating an XRT based material sorting system that will reject 40% waste material on average.
 The mineral sorter concentrate will be blended with the crushing circuit fines to feed a ball mill (6,700 tpd) followed by conventional lead and zinc flotation circuits.
 The process plant will produce on average 168 tpd of lead concentrate at 62% Pb and 687 tpd of zinc concentrate at 58% Zn.